MacCode7110/CS4432DatabaseSystems2Project3MatthewMcAlarney/README.txt

     Both the hash-based and block-level nested-loop joins successfully work:

-    Below are the input commands and output messages in terminal that demonstrate the successful functionality of both join queries:
+    Below are the input commands and output messages run through IntelliJ that demonstrate the successful functionality of both join queries:

     Block-level nested-loop join: